lrfinotti/cybr201_book/02-Python.md

 ## Comments

 We can enter *comments* in code cells to help describe what the code is doing.
-Comments are text entered in Python (e.g., in code cells) that is ignored when running the code, so it is only present to provide information about the code.
+Comments are text entered in Python/Sage (e.g., in code cells) that is ignored when running the code, so it is only present to provide information about the code.

 Comments in Python start with `#`.
-All text after a `#` and in the same line is ignored by the Python interpreter.
+All text after a `#` and in the same line is ignored by the Python/Sage interpreter.
 (By convention, we usually leave two spaces between the code and `#` and one space after it.)

 As an illustration, here are some comments added to our previous restaurant code: